Insurer Direct Line to cut jobs in digital push

-Feb 26 (Reuters) - Direct Line DLGD.L said on Wednesday it would cut some jobs as the motor insurer adapts to consumers increasingly preferring to buy policies from online operators.
+Feb 26 (Reuters) - Motor insurer Direct Line DLGD.L said on Wednesday it would cut 800 jobs as it adapts to consumers' increasing preference for purchasing policies from online operators.

-The statement followed a Sky News report earlier in the day that said the insurer would cut 800 jobs.
-The company did not give details on the number of jobs it would cut.
+The statement followed a Sky News report earlier in the day that said the company would reduce its workforce.

 "Like many companies we are having to prepare for changes in the way we operate reflecting changing customer behaviour where people are increasingly opting to interact with us digitally," Direct Line said in an e-mailed statement to Reuters.

-Listed on the UK midcap index, Direct Line is Britain's largest motor insurer, home to brands such as Churchill, Green Flag and Privilege.
+Listed on the UK midcap index, Direct Line is Britain's largest motor insurer with 11,000 employees and home to brands such as Churchill, Green Flag and Privilege.

+Direct Line laid out a plan in November to cut expenses and boost its digital presence, under Chief Executive Officer Penny James, who took over the top job last year.

+Worries of Britain's motor insurers that battle stiff competition have been compounded by the country's changed discount rate used to calculate compensation for personal injuries.
+Insurers will now have to make larger lump sum payments for claims.

 ((muvija.m@tr.com; within UK +44 20 7542 1810, outside UK +91 80 6182 2698;))